Sunflower seed packing

 Could you share some photos?

 I mean the packaging shrinks and tightens around the seeds.
 During packing there is maybe 5% of oxygen left in individual packages.
 The packages are sealed correctly, because they are tightly bound around the seeds.
 We check seals each hour.
-I took the photo out of internet, but imagine them looking like this after some days :sweat_smile: it is strange, because not all packages become like this :frowning:
+I took the photo out of internet, but imagine them looking like this after some days it is strange, because not all packages become like this

 This means there is no gas in the pack.